David Philip Harris

-David is the managing partner and founder of DPH Legal.
+David is the managing partner and founder of DPH Legal Reading.
 He qualified in 2003 and has specialised in employment law throughout his career.
-As an employment law solicitor in Reading, David has an extensive employer client base ranging from small owner managed businesses to plcs, however, he also advises executives on the full spectrum of employment law issues.
+As an employment law solicitor, David has an extensive employer client base ranging from small owner-managed businesses to PLCs, however, he also advises executives on the full spectrum of employment law issues.

 Mark was called to the bar in 2009 before cross-qualifying as a solicitor in 2013.
-Mark has acted for both Claimants and Respondents in the Employment Tribunal and also has experience of litigation in the Employment Appeals Tribunal, County Court and High Court in addition to regularly advising employers on non-contentious matters.
+Mark has acted for both Claimants and Respondents in the Employment Tribunal and also has experience in litigation in the Employment Appeals Tribunal, County Court and High Court in addition to regularly advising employers on non-contentious matters.

-Outside of work Mark enjoys playing the guitar, reading and spending time with his family.
+Outside of work, Mark enjoys playing the guitar, reading and spending time with his family.

-John has extensive experience of contentious and non-contentious employment disputes acting for both individuals and employers of all sizes including the implications of the TUPE regulations upon buying/selling a company; advising employers regarding redundancy situations including the consultation of staff, selection criteria and potential dismissals; drafting contracts of employment, consultancy agreements, zero-hours contracts, settlement agreements, staff handbooks and letters to employees engaged in disciplinary proceedings; acting for employees in relation to issuing claims for unfair dismissal (including constructive dismissal), redundancy, disability discrimination, unlawful deduction of wages and holiday pay; and advising employees regarding the terms and implications of settlement agreements.
+John has extensive experience with contentious and non-contentious employment disputes acting for both individuals and employers of all sizes including the implications of the TUPE regulations upon buying/selling a company; advising employers regarding redundancy situations including the consultation of staff, selection criteria and potential dismissals; drafting contracts of employment, consultancy agreements, zero-hours contracts, settlement agreements, staff handbooks and letters to employees engaged in disciplinary proceedings; acting for employees in relation to issuing claims for unfair dismissal (including constructive dismissal), redundancy, disability discrimination, unlawful deduction of wages and holiday pay; and advising employees regarding the terms and implications of settlement agreements.
 John also has experience in advising on litigation outside of the Employment Tribunal.

 Sarah has brought claims on behalf of employees in the Employment Tribunal including for unfair dismissal, discrimination and multi-party TUPE cases and has obtained substantial settlements for her clients.

-Sarah also advises Employers on day to day employment queries and drafts contracts of employment, settlement agreements and policies and procedures.
+Sarah also advises Employers on day-to-day employment queries and drafts contracts of employment, settlement agreements and policies and procedures.

 Sarah also has experience in breach of contract claims and injunctions and claims for breach of restrictive covenants brought through County Courts.